Stage-VSS/matlab-dwm/README.md

 # matlab-dwm

-Mex files to control the Desktop Window Manager on Windows.
+MEX files to control the Desktop Window Manager on Windows.

 ## Requirements